LouisOuellet/php-api/README.md

 ```

 ### API
 The api file is the entry-point of our application.
 It will initiate the controller being called in our application.
+The file itself can be named any way you want.
+As long as you point your API calls to it.
+In our example we use api.php.
+This name is useful because it allows you to build a front-end using the index.php file and it also makes it obvious as the URL of your API.

 #### Example